United Nations Disengagement Observer Force: Operations

 The UNDOF Zone of operation straddles the Purple Line, separating the Israeli-occupied portion of the Golan Heights and the rest of Syria, where the west line is known as "Alpha", and the east line as "Bravo".
 The zone also borders the Lebanon Blue Line to the north and forms a border of less than 1 km with Jordan to the south.

 Operationally, the Alpha Line was drawn in the west, not to be crossed by Israeli Forces, and the Bravo Line in the east, not to be crossed by Syrian Forces.
 Between these lines lies the Area of Separation (AOS) which is a buffer zone.
 Extending 25 km to either side is the Area of Limitation (AOL) where UNDOF, and Observer Group Golan (OGG) observers under its command, supervise the number of Syrian and Israeli troops and weapons.
 Inside the AOS, UNDOF operates with checkpoints and patrols.
 Previously two line-battalions operated in this area; one, in the northern part (previously AUSBATT) from the Mount Hermon massif to the region of Quneitra, and another (previously POLBATT) in the south down to the Jordanian border.
 As of 2020, Nepalese troops, including a mechanized company have taken over northern and central sectors.

 According to former Chief of Staff, Colonel Andreas Stupka, "between Israel and Syria there is no official border crossing, but for the UN one crossing point exists near Quneitra, called "The A-Gate".
 Although the line battalions and HQ operate on the Syrian side", at times some of the battalion headquarters, as well as a checkpoint position, and HQ LOGBATT have been located on the Israeli side, around Camp Ziouani.
 Most of the Austrians that were deployed in support of UNDOF, "served on the Syrian side and only a few who were members of the military police fulfilled their duties at the crossing point".
 Since 2020, the Fijian Battalion has been based at Camp Ziouani, while an Irish company forms the force commander's reserve, based at Camp Faouar on the Syrian side.
 A Uruguayan mechanized company has been assigned to the southern sector.

-UNDOF is deployed within and close to the zone with two base camps, 44 permanently manned positions and 11 observation posts.
+UNDOF is deployed within and close to the zone with two base camps, 44 permanently staffed positions and 11 observation posts.
 The operation headquarters are located at Camp Faouar and an office is maintained at Damascus.
 The Uruguayan battalion is deployed in the south with its base camp in Camp Ziouani, in the same area that the Polish battalion previously occupied.
 The Indian and Japanese logistic units perform second-line general transport tasks, rotation transport, control and management of goods received by the Force, and maintenance of heavy equipment.
 According to UNDOF's website, "first-line logistic support is internal to the contingents and includes transport of supplies to the positions".